gagan-bhullar-tech/detect-camera-lighting/README.md

 ```

-If you like my work, please consider giving it a star on [GitHub](http://github.com/gagan-bhullar-tech/detect-camera-lighting)or Sponsor my work by following [sponsoring me](https://github.com/sponsors/gagan-bhullar-tech) link.
+If you like my work, please consider giving it a star on [GitHub](http://github.com/gagan-bhullar-tech/detect-camera-lighting) or Sponsor my work by following [sponsoring me](https://github.com/sponsors/gagan-bhullar-tech) link.